 Like any river fishing, you will want to assess and study the water you are about to fish.
 The thing with springs is that they could be laying or moving in any part of the run.

 A good general standard to go by is a walking speed pace of water flow.
 When fishing a run, start at the head, and work your way to the tail out.
-Make sure to cover close to shore at your feet, to the heavier chop or water flow.
+Make sure to cover close to shore to the heavier chop or water flow.

-Similar to steelhead fishing, you will want to fish everything, although you may want to make a few extra casts as these fish may not be as willing to bite right off the bat.
-Targeting deep cut off slots, big deep pools, and long heavy to tailing flat runs are your best bet.
+Like steelhead fishing, you will want to fish everything, although you may want to make a few extra casts as these fish may not be as willing to bite right off the bat.
+Targeting deep cut off slots, big deep pools and long heavy to tailing flat runs are your best bet.

-There is no rule of thumb for time of year, as you can find just as many fish up river as you could down low at any given time in the year.
+There is no rule of thumb for time of year, as you can find just as many fish upriver as you can down low at any given time in the year.